myshell-ai/AIlice/README.md

 **ATTENTION!
 We currently has no plans to create any related crypto tokens.
 Please be cautious and recognize scams to avoid being deceived.
 (Updated on January 6, 2025)**

+:fire: Jan 23, 2025: Updated the voice dialogue feature.
+Thanks to ChatTTS's excellent implementation, voice dialogue has finally moved beyond its experimental status and become practical.

 :fire: Jun 22, 2024: We have entered the era of locally running JARVIS-like AI assistants!
 The latest open-source LLMs enable us to perform complex tasks locally!
 Click [here](#guide-to-choosing-an-llm) to learn more.

 ----